-Employee wellbeing refers to the physical, mental, and emotional health of the employee in the workplace, outside of the workplace, and how wellbeing is affected by relationships, communication, tasks, expectations, and the work environment.
+Employee wellbeing refers to the physical, mental, and emotional health of employees both in and outside of the workplace.
+This wellbeing is affected by relationships, communication, tasks, expectations, and the work environment.

-Maintaining a high level of employee wellbeing means more than providing a healthy snack bar, a games room, or a gym.
+Maintaining a high level of employee wellbeing means more than providing a healthy snack bar, game room, or gym.
 Organizations should understand that employee wellbeing goes beyond physical health; there are complex factors like mood, environment, leadership, and company culture.

 Maintaining a holistic perspective of overall wellbeing and satisfaction is increasingly important now that many people are working from home full or part time.